 Florida Security Deposits

-Get Your Deposit Back
+Get Your Security Deposit Back in Florida

 Florida security deposit disputes are not just a 30-day issue.
 If the landlord makes no claim, the deposit is generally due within 15 days after termination.
 If the landlord intends to keep money, Florida requires a written claim notice within 30 days after termination.